Medically reviewed by Drugs.com. Last updated on Aug 7, 2020.

 Monitor for dermatologic toxicity (skin ulcers, blistering, dermatitis, secondary skin infections), and signs/symptoms of nonmelanoma skin cancer or hypersensitivity reactions.

-Based on the mechanism of action, case reports in humans, and data from animal reproduction studies, in utero exposure to mechlorethamine may cause fetal harm.
-There have been case reports of teratogenic events following administration of systemic mechlorethamine in humans.
+Based on the mechanism of action, case reports in humans, and data from animal reproduction studies, in utero exposure to topical mechlorethamine may cause fetal harm.
+There are case reports of major birth defects following maternal administration of systemic mechlorethamine.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.